canonical/tdx/README.md

 # Intel® Trust Domain Extensions (TDX) on Ubuntu

+> [!IMPORTANT]
+> **Project Status**
+>
+> - Starting with **Ubuntu 25.10**, base TDX host support has been fully enabled directly in Ubuntu (no PPA required).
+Guest support was enabled directly in earlier versions of Ubuntu.
+>
+> - Attestation support is still under development.
+We plan to provide partial support in our upcoming release of **Ubuntu 26.04 LTS**.
+>
+> - For basic instructions on how to setup TDX, see https://github.com/canonical/tdx/issues/411#issuecomment-3459591350.
+>
+> - You can continue to use this Tech Preview on **Ubuntu 25.04 and 24.04**, but they are no longer supported.

 ### Table of Contents:
 * [1.
 Introduction](#introduction)
 * [2.
 Report an Issue](#report-an-issue)